 Now for my first attempt to shake off the November brown blues…..

-Last year I did these blue, white and silver pastel snowflakes out of a plain sugar cookie recipe.
+Last year, I made these blue, white, and silver pastel snowflake cookies.
+The dough itself is a plain sugar cookie recipe.

 Pretty, huh?